 A student who feels they are being bullied or has reason to believe that someone else is being bullied should TELL SOMEONE.
-This may, in the first instance, be friends, Personal Tutor, Counsellor, a member of care staff, nursing staff, teacher or any member of staff they feel they can talk to.
+This may, in the first instance be, friends, Personal Tutor, Counsellor, a member of the student liaison team, care, nursing or teaching & learning staff, or any member of staff they feel they can talk to.

-Once a member of staff has been alerted, the next step will be to discuss the problem (by talking with all parties), in order to decide upon the next course of action, conducted by the Counsellor and other staff in Student Services.
+Once a member of staff has been alerted, the next step will be to discuss the problem (by talking with all parties), in order to decide upon the next course of action, conducted by the Student Liaison Team or other appropriate staff e.g. a residence manager or head of department depending on the circumstances.

 If there is an issue, the most effective response is to attempt to resolve matters between the parties concerned using conflict resolution or techniques to help students understand how each other feels, make amends and move on.
-Any measures that result from this should be in line with the College Sanctions Policy.
+Any measures that result from this should be in line with other College policies.

-Counselling sessions - confidential, independent and supportive - can be arranged for either the bullied or the bully, to ensure that the individuals are able to move forward in a more positive and confident way.
+Sessions which are confidential, independent and supportive - can be arranged for either the bullied or the bully, to ensure that the individuals are able to move forward in a more positive and confident way.